 Under the Local Government Measure, the National Park Authority is required to publish its Improvement Plan as soon as practical for the new financial year.
-The attached Improvement Plan presents the main activities planned for next year and summarises progress for the year 2013/14 with the latest available figures.
-These will be updated before the final plan is translated and published.
+The attached draft plan presents the main activities planned for next year and summarises progress in the current year to date.
+These will be updated before the final plan is presented for approval in April.